Hey guys! It’s been a minute hasn’t it?

 Instantly, my whole life fell into place before my eyes.
 A year of stress and worry just melted away.

-So I, who always makes very calculated decisions, jumped headfirst into what has been the biggest decision of my life.
+So I, who always makes very calculated decisions, jumped headlong into what has been the biggest decision of my life.
 I accepted the offer the next day and extended my internship by another three weeks and all was right in the world.

 2. Starting University